veitiadata/IG-comment-picker/README.md

 # IG-comment-picker
-## Instagram Comment picker: Using Python and Beautiful soup to obtain usernames of users who commented the specified post of a public IG user
+## Instagram Comment picker: Using Python and Beautiful soup to pick a random IG commenter's username.

+The code is a work in progress since it is not able to get all the comments.

+Packages and tools:

+Python: programming language
+Beautifoul soup: HTML parser
+chrome web driver: web driver
+Selenium: package to automaticaly use the web browser